-- Two parts - one reusable, one disposable - snap together to form the working system; - One button interface, easy to learn and use; - 90-day reusable, 3-day disposable; - Disposable portion removable at any time from an adhesive-backed retainer, which remains in place; - No external controller required, no charging, no battery replacement; and - Slim profile, lighter weight.
+- Two Three parts - one reusable, one two disposable (the cartridge and the set) - snap together to form the working system; - One button interface, easy to learn and use; - Phone software for those who want to access more information on the product; - 90-day reusable, 3-day disposable; - 90-day reusable, 3-day disposable; Removable system; - Disposable portion removable at any time from an adhesive-backed retainer, which remains in place; - No external controller required, no charging, no battery replacement; and - Slim profile, lighter weight.

-A proprietary survey of American healthcare payors representing 50 million covered lives (approximately 1/3 of U.S. covered lives) performed for us by industry leading survey firm ISA in 2019 has demonstrated that payors are willing to grant equivalent or preferential coverage for a product with this feature set at launch in exchange for discounts of approximately 20%.
+A proprietary survey of American healthcare payors representing 50 million covered lives (approximately 1/3 one-third of total U.S. covered lives) performed for us by industry leading survey firm ISA in 2019 has demonstrated that payors are willing to grant equivalent or preferential coverage for a product with this feature set at launch in exchange for discounts of approximately 20%.